signaldust/bunny-jit/README.md

 Most instructions take their parameters as SSA values.
-The exceptions are `lci`/`lcf`/`lcd` which take immediate constants and jump-labels which must be the block-indexes returned by `Proc::newLabel()`.
+The exceptions are `lci`/`lcf`/`lcd` which take immediate constants and jump-labels which must be labels returned by `Proc::newLabel()`.
 For instructions with output values, the methods return the new SSA values and other instructions return `void`.

 Next you can either call `Proc::compile()` to obtain native code, or you can create a `bjit::Module` and pass the `Proc` to `Module::compile()` which will